 Olympus E-M10 III versus Sony RX10 IV

 The Olympus OM-D E-M10 Mark III and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in August 2017 and September 2017.
 The E-M10 III is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on a Four Thirds (E-M10 III) and an one-inch sensor.
+The cameras are based on a Four Thirds (E-M10 III) and an one-inch (RX10 IV) sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 III and the Sony RX10 IV.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 III – represents 100 percent across all the size and weight measures).